danilosampaio/greedy-wrap/readme.md

 # greedy-wrap [![Build Status](https://travis-ci.org/danilosampaio/greedy-wrap.svg?branch=master)](https://travis-ci.org/danilosampaio/greedy-wrap)

 > A recursive greedy algorithm implementation for the word wrap process.
-> It also correctly calculate the width of the words containing ansi escape codes.
+> It also correctly calculates the width of the words containing ANSI escape codes and astral symbols.

 ## Install